-- 1.1 The purpose of this report is to seek approval via delegated decision by the Director of Adult Social Services to approve the following - (i) The appointment onto a 12 month framework agreement (for the supply of Telecare Equipment listed in appendix 2) the ten suppliers listed in appendix 5, - (ii) To undertake further tendering exercises in years two, three and four to create further framework agreements which effectively gives new suppliers in the market an opportunity to supply the goods and allows the council to expand the number of items available to service users by asking bidders to submit new prices against a revised appendix 2. - 1.2 This procurement strategy provides the flexibility and innovation required by the service to ensure customers' needs are met by the most up to date product .The first framework agreement will commence 1st September 2016 until 31st August 2017 and the fourth and final framework agreement will expire 31st August 2020.
+- 1.1 The purpose of this report is to seek approval via delegated decision by the Director of Adult & Health to approve the following - (i) The appointment onto a 12 month framework agreement (for the Supply of Telecare Equipment listed in appendix 2) of the eight suppliers listed in appendix 5 - (ii) To undertake the final tendering exercise in year four to create a further framework agreement which effectively gives new suppliers in the market an opportunity to supply the goods and allows the council to expand the number of items available to service users by asking bidders to submit new prices against a revised specification. - 1.2 This procurement strategy provides the flexibility and innovation required by the service to ensure customers' needs are met by the most up to date product .The third framework agreement will commence 1st September 2018 until 31st August 2019 and the fourth and final framework agreement will expire 31st August 2020.